mathmaster13/wakalito-android/README.md

 [toki pona keyboard](https://github.com/timeopochin/tokiponakeyboard), for giving me something to sanity-check my code against, and for inspiring the implementation of the backspace and enter key.

+[iconmonstr](https://iconmonstr.com) for the backspace and some of the enter key icons.

+Enter key icons were inspired by the AOSP keyboard that Waydroid uses.